semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 # Ignoring files, folders, or code

 **Ignoring files, folders, or code** means Semgrep will not scan certain defined items within your repository or working directory.
-Thus no findings are generated.
+Thus no findings are generated from the ignored items.

 This is separate from [ignoring a **finding**](../managing-findings), which is a triage operation after a Semgrep scan has found a match.